Classroom899/hw-07-good-README-generator/README.md

 First homework for backend work - This command-line application will prompt for the user's GitHub username along with various questions/text enters that the user wants to ask.
 The end goal of the application will generate a README.md file that the user can use.
 The questions that the user will be asked:

+"What is the header going to be for this project?"
 "What is your username?"
 "What is the title that you want to name this project/repository?"
 "Enter a description for this project."